ray-project/ray/doc/source/serve/advanced-guides/direct-ingress.md

 ```

 Client:
-You can directly use the client code to play it!
+You can directly use the client code to play it.
 ```{literalinclude} ../doc_code/direct_ingress_with_customized_schema.py
 :start-after: __begin_client__
 :end-before: __end_client__